AT-Publishing/website/_posts/2016-07-17-ta-divergence.md

 ---
 layout: at-trading
-title: "Technical Analysis: Divergences (With a Graphic Cheatsheet)"
+title: "Technical Analysis: Divergences (With a Divergence Cheat Sheet)"
-description: "Divergence is a disagreement between price and an oscillating indicator.
-It is not strong enough an indicator to enter a position but it gives an idea of the state of the market."
+description: "Divergence is a disagreement between price and an oscillating indicator such as MACD or RSI.
+It is not strong enough an indicator to enter a position, but it gives an idea of the state of the market."

 permalink: divergences/
 german: false